Gaspard-Bruno/react-native-static-safe-area-insets/README.md

 # React Native Static Safe Area Insets

-React Native package that exposes the Safe Area insets as constants
+React Native package that exposes the Safe Area insets as constants (iOS and Android notch are supported).

 ## Getting started